junaidbhura/auto-cloudinary/README.md

 ## Why did you build this plugin?

 There already is an **official Cloudinary plugin** available.
-But in my opinion, it's an overkill and takes over the admin UI.
+But in my opinion, it's a bit of an overkill and takes over the admin UI.
 This plugin aims to be:

 * **Super simple** and light-weight
 * Totally seamless and **out of the way**